7 Key Email Marketing Trends (2021-2024)

-Whether email marketing has always been a part of your brand or is new to your strategy, these are the top trends to follow.
+Whether email marketing is a proven channel for your business, or if you're just getting started with it, these are the top trends to follow.

 Searches for “The Athletic" exploded before COVID closures shut down professional sports - and picked up again after the restart.